MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 #  Converting a Minecraft mod to a Terasology module

-_note: this is a prelimiary guide, more information can be found in the wiki_
+_note: this is a preliminary  guide, more information can be found in the wiki_

-first get a working [dev enviroment](https://github.com/MovingBlocks/Terasology/wiki/Modding-Guide#running-terasology-from-source) and continue one to creating or downloading a module
+First get a working [dev enviroment](https://github.com/MovingBlocks/Terasology/wiki/Modding-Guide#running-terasology-from-source) and continue on to creating or downloading a module.

 ___